 Lead kids in making this Easter Lily Craft to celebrate Easter.

-• Hold the bottom halves together as you arrange the three petals to point in different directions-in the 12 o’clock, 4 o’clock, and 8 o’clock positions.
+Then hold the bottom halves together as you arrange the three petals to point in different directions — in the 12 o’clock, 4 o’clock, and 8 o’clock positions.
 Then scrunch the bottom halves together in your fist to form a stem.
 Wrap the stem with white floral wrapping tape.
 Shape the petals by curling them outward and down with your fingers.

-• Repeat this process with the three remaining leaves.
+Repeat this process with the three remaining leaves.
 Wrap the stem tightly with green floral wrapping tape all the way to the end of the ribbons.
+Voilà!
+You have a beautiful Easter lily.